-Located in Provence-Alpes-Cote d'Azur (France), in the Alpes Maritimes, the road that crosses the gorges is called D6 (or Route des Gorges du Loup).
-The road is 5.7km long.
+Tucked away in the southeastern part of the country, the road through the gorges carved by the Loup river is totally paved.
+It’s called D6 (or Route des Gorges du Loup).
 The road is cut in the rocks, with some tunnels.
 Additionally, there are hairpins, bends, and blind curves.
-The surface of the road is asphalted.
-The narrow and beautiful Gorges du Loup cuts north-south through the hills at the foot of Gourdon.
+The narrow and beautiful narrow river canyon cuts north-south through the hills at the foot of Gourdon.
 Along the route you will find numerous cascades and deep pools, and some well-known high jumps.